miczha/data-immersion-day/README.md

 # AWS Data Immersion Day
-This is a helper page for immersion day on July 19th 2022.
+This is a helper page for immersion day on September 21st 2022.

 ### Agenda
 The agenda is as below; time is in AEST and is subject to change depending on the progress.